How We Help You

-- You live in the UK
+- You live here, in the UK

 If the advice we provide does not resolve your case, we may be able to contact the company on your behalf.
-This is known as mediation.
+This is known as Mediation.
 Although this does not guarantee a successful outcome, we will always try our best to resolve your case.

 We have mutual agreements in place with consumer organisations in many other countries to work together to handle cases.
 This means that if the company that you have a complaint against is based in one of the countries where we have a partnership, we will be able to pass on your case to our partner organisations for them to make contact with the company on your behalf.
 Further information on our process and the countries we partner with are included below.

 Our advisors will use the information prodvided to give you the relevant legal advice and inform you of what steps you can take to resolve the problem.
 In most cases, the advice we give will help you to resolve the problem, but if this is not the case, we can advise you of your next steps.

 If we have enough information to help us identify a breach in the law, will ask for documents to support your claim.
 This can include emails, letters, order confirmations, bills, statements, etc.

-3. Full assessment - we then assess these in full and prepare the case to be sent to our partner organisation.
+We then assess these in full and prepare the case to be sent to our partner organisation.

 If the company is based in one of the 34 countries that we partner with, we can send your case over to our partner organisation.
 They will assess the case again using their knowledge of the law in that country.

-5. Contacting the company - if the organisation are satisfied that there has been a breach of law, they will make contact with the company and inform them of your case.
+If the organisation are satisfied that there has been a breach of law, they will make contact with the company and inform them of your case.
 The company will also be avised of their legal obligations and asked to provide a resolution to your complaint.

 In most cases, we are able to acheive a positive outcome through our mediation service.
 If this is the case, we will advise you of the outcome and close the case once we have received confirmation that this has been fulfilled.